 - Lessons extend over 16, 45-minute class periods.
 Students work in collaborative, real-world based teams to complete the integrated series of research and challenges.

 - Lesson 6 is designed to help teachers and students create a Mars Mission Control in their classroom.
 Students take on various roles to determine what research they would like to conduct on Mars, where research stations should be established, and to construct the stations which are then put in place through the use of a robot.

 The Giant Mars Map™ is designed to be a platform to ignite the spark of creativity in kids while they sit, stand, walk, play and learn together – promoting teamwork and innovative thinking.
 Through fun projects like building personally designed space ships and learning the names of craters and land masses on Mars, children’s eyes are opened to the amazing opportunities that lie ahead for them in this new world of space exploration.

 Together, the map and accompanying curriculum can be integrated into existing curricula, activities or programs to help enhance the learning environment.
 It may be permanently placed at an educational institution to be enjoyed by future students, or may be used for one-time activities such as workshops and conventions.

 Click here to apply for consideration to be selected to receive a Giant Mars Map™ at no cost.
+Applications will be accepted until February 2, 2020.
 This application will be judged by a panel of judges that will consider and score each of the essay questions separately and in the blind.

-The most recent awardees were announced in February of 2019.
-The schedule for the next selection round has not yet been announced but we are accepting applications.
-If you are selected in the next round, you will be contacted to confirm your continued interest as well as your shipping address.
+Awardees are expected to be announced on March 2, 2020.
+If you are selected, you will be contacted to confirm your continued interest as well as your shipping address.
 If you are not selected you will be contacted to inform you of that status, as well.
 Questions may be directed to firstname.lastname@example.org.